Zoek je de Nederlandse versie van dit artikel? Bekijk 'm hier!

 Toss a banana in your recovery shake.
 Bananas are power foods par excellence: they each contain about 10% of your RDA of potassium!
 An additional advantage: ripe bananas are an incredibly nutritious source of sugars with which you can quickly replenish your muscle glycogen after training.
 Much more nutritious as a source of sugar intake than frequently used chocolate milk!

 Fast.
-In the trial that I did for my book (The Dr. Ludidi Method of Fasting; use discount code #DRLUDIDIMETHOD and get -15% on the book or e-Book), I investigated the effect of different forms of intermittent fasting on blood pressure among 25 people.
+In the trial that I did for my book I investigated the effect of different forms of intermittent fasting on blood pressure among 25 people.
 What turned out?
 On average, fasting helped to lower diastolic blood pressure (the lower number) by more than 4 points.
 This seems to indicate an improvement in the condition of smaller vessels (think of your heart, lungs and brain).
 Do you prefer to start fasting under my supervision?
-Mail me, we are ready to help y
+You might wanna join one of my Masterclasses or consider Private+ Coaching (limited spots).

 You think this is interesting and would you like to receive dr. Ludidi's tips ?

-*DISCLAIMER - If you are suffering form intestinal complaints, like the ones described above, please consult a doctor to get to a valid diagnosis.
-Never draw conclusions based on the info you read here, because there might be a different cause for your complaints!
+*DISCLAIMER - If you are suffering form high blood pressure, please consult a doctor to get to a valid diagnosis.
+Never draw conclusions based on the info you read here, because there might be a different cause to your complaints!

 1. Prevalentie hypertensie in de huisartsenpraktijk 2018.
 Volksgezondheid en Zorg.